francismontalbo/covid19_diagnosis_and_analysis_of_truncated_dcnns/README.md

 - scikit-image
 - scikit-plot
 - scipy
-- tensorflow-gpu==1.14.0 (Note: This is optional and can train even with just a CPU or tensorflow non-gpu variant)
+- tensorflow-gpu==1.14.0 (Note: This is optional if training the truncated versions.
+However, training the full-length models may require a GPU)

 ***:heavy_exclamation_mark: START HERE*** You may clone using git or download the repository and extract the files manually:
 - Once cloned, CD into the folder and enter `pip install -r requirements.txt`.